[ 20th November 2025 by allam ahmed 0 Comments ]

 Sudan

-Purpose: The aim is to estimate the aboveground biomass of Acacia senegal (Willd) stands using terrestrial inventory and remote sensing data.
-Moreover, to investigate the relationship between aboveground biomass and growth parameters of Acacia senegal trees.
+Purpose: The study aims to estimate the above-ground biomass (AGB) of Acacia senegal stands in Sheikan Reserved Forest, Sudan, using a combination of terrestrial inventory and remote sensing data, and to examine its relationship with tree growth parameters.

 Keywords: Acacia Senegal, Biomass, Kordofan, Modelling, Remote Sensing.